rabbitmq/rabbitmq-website/site/tutorial-two-java.md

 In the previous part of this tutorial we sent a message containing "Hello World!".
 Now we'll be sending strings that stand for complex tasks.
-We don't have any real-life hard tasks, like images to be resized or pdf files to be rendered, so let's fake it by just pretending we're busy - by using the `Thread.sleep()` function.
-We'll take the number of dots after our string as a complexity; every dot will account for one second of "work".
-For example, a fake task described by `Hello...` string will take three seconds.
+We don't have a real-world task, like images to be resized or pdf files to be rendered, so let's fake it by just pretending we're busy - by using the `Thread.sleep()` function.
+We'll take the number of dots in the string as its complexity; every dot will account for one second of "work".
+For example, a fake task described by `Hello...` will take three seconds.

-We need to slightly modify the _Send.java_ code from previous example, to allow sending arbitrary messages from the command line.
+We will slightly modify the _Send.java_ code from our previous example, to allow arbitrary messages to be sent from the command line.
 This program will schedule tasks to our work queue, so let's name it `NewTask.java`: